 • Theoretical and practical training of women to become state-recognised midwives

 • During the practical training period, vaccination campaigns are carried out for small children and pregnant mothers.
 Young mothers are accompanied after giving birth.
-The midwives already take care of 50 births during the training.
+The midwives at least take care of 50 births during the training.

 • Acquisition of teaching materials and work clothes